Carol Bundy

-Carol Mary Bundy (August 26, 1942 – December 9, 2003) was an American serial killer.
-Bundy and Doug Clark became collectively known as the Sunset Strip Killers after being convicted of a series of murders in Los Angeles during the late spring and early summer.
+Carol Mary Bundy (née Peters; August 26, 1942 – December 9, 2003) was an American double murderer and suspected serial killer.
+Bundy and Doug Clark became collectively known as the Sunset Strip Killers after being convicted of a series of lust murders in Los Angeles during the late spring and early summer of 1980.

 Early life

 Bundy had a troubled childhood, as both of her parents were abusive alcoholics.
-Bundy's mother died when she was young and her father sexually abused her starting at the age of 11.
+Bundy's mother died when she was a child and her father sexually abused her starting at the age of 11.
 After Bundy's father remarried, he put her in various foster homes.
 When Bundy was 17 years old, she married a 56-year-old man.

 By the time Bundy met Doug Clark at the age of 37, she had just escaped a third marriage to an abusive man, by whom she had two young sons.
 She had begun an affair with her apartment block manager, part-time country singer Jack Murray, and had attempted to bribe Murray's wife into leaving him.
 After Murray's wife compelled him to evict Bundy from the block, Bundy continued to show up regularly to venues where he was singing.
 It was at one of these venues, a bar called Little Nashville, where she first met Clark in 1980.
 Clark soon moved in with Bundy and they found out that they shared dark sexual fantasies.

 Murders

 On August 9, 1980, the decomposed body of John Robert Murray, 45, was found in a van parked just blocks away from his home in Van Nuys.
 Murray's body suffered stab wounds to the chest and was decapitated.
 His head was never found.
 Two days later, Bundy called police and confessed to shooting her lover, John "Jack" Murray, with her chrome Raven gun, five days before his body was found.

-On March 3, 1981, the skeleton of an unidentified prostitute was found buried in a shallow stream bed near the Bouquet Reservoir.
+On March 3, 1981, the incomplete skeleton of an unidentified young woman was found buried in a shallow stream bed near the Bouquet Reservoir.
 Though only a few bones remained, investigators did recover a skull with a bullet hole.
-It was later revealed that Bundy confided in a fellow nurse about her involvement in the murder of the unidentified woman.
+The firearm wound matched the description of the murder of a prostitute that Clark and Bundy had picked up, according to their own testimonies.
+Clark claimed Bundy had shot the young woman in the head, stripped her bare naked and instructed him to drive to a location in Green Valley, where they disposed of the body.
+Clark also declared that Bundy fondled the dying victim along the way.
+It was later revealed that Bundy confided in a fellow nurse about her involvement in the murders of Murray and that of the unidentified woman, though she alleged that Clark had fired the fatal shot.